George C. Scott: 1970–1979: Established star

 Scott then appeared in a series of box office flops, beginning with Rage (1972), which he both directed and starred in.
 He then appeared in Oklahoma Crude (1973) directed by Stanley Kramer; The Day of the Dolphin (1973) directed by Mike Nichols, in which Scott appeared with Van Devere; Bank Shot (1974), directed by Gower Champion; and The Savage Is Loose (1974), which co-starred Van Devere and which Scott himself directed.
 Scott returned to television with Fear on Trial (1975); and starred in the disaster film The Hindenburg (1975) for director Robert Wise.

 Scott had a big Broadway hit with Neil Simon's Plaza Suite (1968), directed by Mike Nichols.
 The show was composed of three separate one-act plays all using the same set, with Scott portraying a different lead character in each act; it ran for 1,097 performances.
 Scott directed a production of All God's Chillun Got Wings (1975) which starred Van Devere and only had a short run.
-He directed and played Willy Loman in a 1975 revival of Death of a Salesman, for which he garnered another Tony nomination.
-Scott received a Tony Award nomination for his performance as Astrov in a 1973 revival of Uncle Vanya, directed by Nichols, which ran for 64 performances.
+He directed and played Willy Loman in a 1975 revival of Death of a Salesman, for which he garnered another Tony Award nomination for Best Lead Actor in a Play.
+Scott was again Tony–nominated in the same category for his performance as Astrov in a 1973 revival of Uncle Vanya, directed by Nichols, which ran for 64 performances.
 Scott starred in a well-received production of Larry Gelbart's Sly Fox (1976; based on Ben Jonson's Volpone), which ran 495 performances.

 Scott appeared in a television production of Beauty and the Beast (1976), with Trish Van Devere.
 He later starred as an Ernest Hemingway-based artist in Islands in the Stream (1977) directed by Schaffner and based on Hemingway's posthumously published novel.
 He had a cameo in Crossed Swords (1977) directed by Fleischer, then had the lead in Movie Movie (1978) directed by Stanley Donen, costarring with Van Devere, and Hardcore (1979) written and directed by Paul Schrader.